Stewardship

 Communion server – Serve communion during worship.
 Annual commitment (usually twice a quarter).

 Creative worship planning – Join the planning teams for different worship seasons (Advent/Christmas, Lent/Easter, Pentecost, Season of Creation).
-Annual commitment (may only be involved in one of the seasons).
+Annual commitment (may choose to only be involved in one of the seasons).

 Drama – Participate in drama productions in worship.
 Annual commitment (may perform in one or multiple dramas).